Understanding Low Water Pressure: Common Causes Explained

 Whole-house problems affect multiple fixtures simultaneously and stem from upstream issues.
 Common causes include municipal supply changes or peak demand periods, main water line restrictions or leaks, faulty or improperly adjusted pressure regulating valves, partially closed main shutoff valves, corroded pipes throughout the home, or undersized water lines for your home's needs.

-These issues typically appear suddenly—especially after utility work, plumbing repairs, or valve changes.
+These issues typically appear suddenly, especially after utility work, plumbing repairs, or valve changes.
 Both hot and cold water are usually affected equally unless there's a water heater-specific problem.

 Single-Fixture Pressure Problems

 When only one faucet or shower has weak pressure, the problem is localized.
 The most common causes are clogged aerators or showerheads filled with mineral deposits, partially closed fixture shutoff valves under sinks or behind toilets, sediment buildup in that specific supply line, or worn cartridges or internal fixture components.
+For shower-specific issues, our shower pressure booster guide covers targeted fixes.

 Single-fixture problems typically develop gradually over weeks or months as minerals and sediment accumulate.
 You might notice the hot water has low pressure while cold water flows normally, indicating a water heater or hot water line issue.